-- The maximum engine cubic capacity: - a) Atmospheric 2 Strokes b) Atmospheric 4 Strokes
+01) The maximum engine cubic capacity:

+a) Atmospheric 2 Strokes 2600 cc

+b) Atmospheric 4 Strokes 2600 cc

-- c) Turbocharged/Supercharged 4 Strokes
+c) Turbocharged/Supercharged 4 Strokes 2000 cc

-- 2000 cc

 - 02) Dry weight must be greater than 300 kg

-- Hull length cannot exceed 360 cm 03)
+- 03) Hull length cannot exceed 360 cm

-- Hull width cannot exceed 127 cm 04)
+- 04) Hull width cannot exceed 127 cm

-- For Endurance only, the Hull length cannot exceed 394 cm 05)
+- 05) For Endurance only, the Hull length cannot exceed 394 cm

-- All watercraft must have a flexible tow loop attached to the bow.
-The tow loop should be made of a flexible 01) material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
-Tow hooks which protrude beyond the plane of the hull must be removed. - Aquabikes must be equipped with two rear sponsons.
-Original equipment sponsons may be modified, 02) aftermarket, removed or repositioned.
+- O1) All watercraft must have a flexible tow loop attached to the bow.
+The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
+Tow hooks which protrude beyond the plane of the hull must be removed. - O2) Aquabikes must be equipped with two rear sponsons.
+Original equipment sponsons may be modified, aftermarket, removed or repositioned.
 Overall length of each sponson shall not exceed 92 cm, each side.
 Sponsons shall not protrude from the side of the hull by more than 100 mm when measured in a level horizontal plane.